atomicpages/metric-parser/README.md

 ----

-> This plugin is related [Formula plugin](https://github.com/KennethanCeyer/Formula).
+> This plugin is related with [Formula plugin](https://github.com/KennethanCeyer/Formula).

 ----